 Kids, Community and Cops Program

-Little Free Library’s Kids, Community, and Cops program helps law enforcement and civic groups create positive interactions with youth by developing their love of reading and giving them more hopeful outcomes.
+Little Free Library’s Kids, Community, and Cops program helps law enforcement and civic groups create positive interactions with youth.